Tesla’s medical clinic used “unsafe and unethical” practices: Report

 Updated: While Tesla has no comment, they sent a statement from Dr. Basil Besh, the doctor who owns Access Omnicare the on-site clinic, who refutes Reveal’s * ahem * diagnosis.
 In the statement, Besh noted “all members of my team are empowered to call 911 for any limb or life-threatening condition”, but prefers reserving ambulances “for life or limb threatening injuries” because every ambulance “thoughtlessly called for a non-life-threatening injury is one less ambulance that is available to actually save a life.”

-He also noted that the provider who spoke with Reveal “is currently the subject of an investigation by the California Medical Board” (although they did not specify the nature of that investigation) and argued that “this report uses poor sourcing to tell a story consistent with a predetermined agenda.”
+He also noted that the provider who spoke with Reveal worked at their clinic for “less than two weeks” and “is currently the subject of an investigation by the California Medical Board” (although they did not specify the nature of that investigation) and argued that “this report uses poor sourcing to tell a story consistent with a predetermined agenda.”